 in coaching sessions before and during the recording process, giving direction to those preparing for voice-over and specifically the audio book business.

-Laura is the area liaison for Actors' Equity Association ("AEA") and a member
+Laura is the area liaison for AEA and a member

-©2014 Tunarelli Individual copyrights apply on all photos herein.
+©2014 Laura Giannarelli Individual copyrights apply on all photos herein.